Tamara Collins-Parks, Ph.D.

 Dual Language and English Learner Education

 Dr. Tamara Collins-Parks teaches credential and masters level courses for the department.
 Her expertise is in public policy, bilingual education, ELD and linguistics (particularly language acquisition).
-She is the graduate adviser for the DLE's MA in Education (Critical Literacy and Social Justice).
+She is the coordinator and graduate adviser for the DLE's MA in Education (Critical Literacy and Social Justice).

 - PLC 515 Bilingual Strategies